hapax/hapax.github.io/assets/qgrav.md

 r_s \sim \frac{GM}{c^2}.
 $$

-Although we've been rather sloppy, this guess is correct!
+Although we've been rather sloppy, this guess is correct up to a factor of $2$!
 So, if we take a mass $M$ and squish into a ball of radius $\lesssim r_s$, it will make a black hole.